Wild Space Gallery Now Closed

 Published: 28 March 2024

-A gallery at Leicester’s flagship museum that’s dedicated to the mammals, birds and reptiles of the animal kingdom will be closing next week.
+A gallery at Leicester’s flagship museum that’s dedicated to the mammals, birds and reptiles of the animal kingdom has now closed.

 City Mayor Peter Soulsby said: